iranzo/iranzo.github.io/content/redkendoc/redken-en.md

     - stock: stock tickers to check
     - cleanlink: True if we want links to be expanded and removed
     - cleankey: Regexp to replace, for example tag=
+    - splitkarmaword: Set to 'False' to make that johndoe.linux.expert++ stops reporting karma to the word and to johndoe
 - chat
     - isolated: False, if true, allow link, all karma, etc is tied to GID
     - link: empty, if defined, channel is slave to a mater